Dementia is not something that just happens to people as they get older. It is caused by different diseases.

 These diseases affect different parts of the brain, so they affect people in different ways.

-At the moment we don’t know why one person may get one of these diseases while another person may not.
-Doctors and scientists are working hard to find out more about dementia.
+In most cases, we don’t know why a person may get one of these diseases while someone else may not.
+But we do know there are things we can do to make us less likely to develop dementia.
+Doctors and scientists are working hard to find out more about dementia – including its causes.

 Some people may be more likely to develop dementia than others, like those who have had a stroke, or who have: